MrGreglet/home-lab/windows-server/AD-security-groups.md

 ### Ill do this with very similar commands to how I did the basic OUs, this time adding extrra parameters for security based roles and permissions

 ### Ive just learnt about hastable arrays.
-Ill implement that here.
+Ill implement that here with the first Security Group - Administrative

 		@(
 		#This is the open part of the command to create an array of hashtables, each group with a name AND Description